wp-plugins/ns-cloner-site-copier/readme.txt

 = Standard Precautions and Notes =
 * This plugin ONLY works on WordPress Multisite and is not for use on single site installations.
-* It currently only supports subdomain mode.
+* It now supports both subdomain and subdirectory mode!
+It will auto-detect and auto-render appropriate UI.
 * We have used the NS Cloner on production systems for months and months without issue.
 That doesn't mean your scenario won't find some new condition that could cause you some headaches.
 Unlikey, but always possible.
 We recommend getting familiar with it on a test system before you deploy it to a critical network.
 * And for the love - backup your data.
 This plugin operates at the database level to work its magic.
 We've run it hundreds of times on our own sites and client sites, and tested it thoroughly.
 It's safe.
 But don't take our word for it.

 = Typical Workflow for using the NS Cloner =
 1. Set up 1 or more "template" sites exactly the way you want your clones to start out
 1. Go to your Network Dashboard > Sites > NS Cloner
-1. Select the "template" site you that want to clone, type the name (subdomain) of the new site, and put in it's Title
+1. Select the "template" site you that want to clone, type the name of the new site, and put in it's Title
 1. Clone Away!

 Yes, it really is that easy.